The Magical Healer: Bone Broth

 Storage + Dosing

 Once the broth is thoroughly cooled, it can be in the fridge for up to 5 days.
 After that, it should be frozen for storage.
 Mason jars or silicone molds can be easily frozen.
-If you do freeze in glass jars, make sure to leave enough room for the liquid to expand; otherwise, it will break the glass.
+If you freeze in glass jars, leave enough room for the liquid to expand; otherwise, it will break the glass.
 Although this cannot be given as a full meal, it is great for supplementation.
-Bone broth can also be fed during a fast.
-A general guideline for feeding is 1oz cup per 20lbs/10kg.
+There is no exact dosage for bone broth, but a general guideline for feeding is 1/4 cup per 20lbs/10kg.

 Use bones high in collagen (feet) to get the most nutrient-dense and wiggle jiggle bone broth.

-Add in a splash of apple cider vinegar/lemon juice to help break down collagen.
+Add a splash of apple cider vinegar/lemon juice to help break down collagen.

 It is still okay to feed if your bone broth batch does not come out of a jello texture!

-If freezing in mason jars, leave room on top for it to expand.
+If freezing in mason jars, leave room on top to expand.

 Bone broth makes a fantastic kibble booster!